bmegli/ev3dev-mapping-ui/README.md

 | [Neato XV11 Lidar]          | in1, outC             | Laser               | ev3laser                   | TestingTheLidar                   | `./TestingTheLidar.sh`****
 | all above* + second lidar** | all above + in2, outB | all above*          | all above*                 | Base***                           | `sudo ./ev3init.sh`****

-*no gyroscope -> replace DeadReconning with Odometry (worse position estimate)
+*no gyroscope -> replace DeadReconning with Odometry (worse estimate)

 **only 1 lidar -> remove one `Laser` game object from `Robot`